 Novels, plays, and poetry with characters, plots about or by lesbian writers.
+More novel will be found under the subject heading Lesbians - fiction.
+More poetry will be found under the subject heading Lesbians - poetry.

 These are personal, informal and unguarded notes between Gertrude Stein and Alice B. Toklas.